gvwilson/sensibleadventures/iffy/iffy.md

 An automated factory in Vientiane began repairing robots that it was supposed to scrap.
-The hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems.
+The hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems and children's toys escaped into the sewers.
-Children's toys escaped into the sewers, where rumor had it they tamed the descendents of the alligators that had escaped before them.
-Compared to bananas going extinct or the ancient city of Cairo being leveled by a century-old bomb, these things barely registered.*
+Compared to bananas going extinct or the ancient city of Cairo being destroyed by a bomb, these things barely registered.*

 *But then the entire population of Cuba was ordered to evacuate